Last updated on February 11th, 2019

 Colours Are Your Best Friends

-As with any kind of printing, colours are of vital importance when personalising T-shirts.
+As with any kind of printing, colours are of vital importance when personalising custom T-shirts.

 01. Save As CMYK – Never RGB